wyushi/oauth2-servers/REPORT.md

 Next step we want to make it work with data, connecting to the database.

 For MEAN stack, a object modeling framework called Mongoose is used to connect Node.js program with MongoDB.
-Mongoose performs ORM (Object-relational mapping) to database, providing OO objects interface for database interactions.
+Mongoose [16] performs ORM (Object-relational mapping) to database, providing OO objects interface for database interactions.
 To install Mongoose, use ```npm``` command

 ```
 $ npm install mongoose
 ```

-On the other side, for LAMP stack, PDO drivers (PHP Data Object drivers) are used to accessing data from PHP scripts.
+On the other side, for LAMP stack, PDO drivers (PHP Data Object drivers) [17] are used to accessing data from PHP scripts.
 PDO is an interface, while it has different Implementation for different database.
 Here, MySQL is used as our database, so we need to use a MySQL PDO driver.

 \* A PDO driver for MySQL database called ```pdo_mysql.so``` should be automatically installed when you install PHP.
-If not, install it using
+If not, install it using [18]
 ```
 $ sudo apt-get install php5-mysql
 ```
 After it is installed, it still may not been activated for your ```apache2``` service.
-To enable it, go to your ```php.ini```, add or uncomment following lines:
+To enable it, go to your ```php.ini```, add or uncomment following lines [19]:
 ```
 extension=pdo.so
 extension=pdo_mysql.so